Anti-Zionism: Jewish anti-Zionism between the wars

+The General Jewish Labour Bund in Poland promoted doykayt (hereness), and dismissed Zionism as "separatist, chauvinist, clerical and conservative".
+Many Jewish communal organizations in Germany and Italy advanced assimilationist anti-Zionism, emphasizing loyalty to their states.

+In an issue of the newspaper Falastin from June 1936, early in the Great Palestinian Revolt, an illustration depicts Zionism as a crocodile under the protection of a British officer with industrial military vehicles telling Palestinian Arabs: "don't be afraid!!!
+I will swallow you peacefully...".

 Some leaders within Orthodox Judaism outside of the United States expressed opposition to political Zionism because the Zionist movement espoused nationalism in a secular fashion and used "Zion", "Jerusalem", "Land of Israel", "redemption", and "ingathering of exiles" as literal rather than sacred terms, endeavoring to achieve them in this world.
 According to Menachem Keren-Kratz, the situation in the United States differed, with "most Reform rabbis and laypeople repudiat[ing]" Zionism while most of the Orthodox supported it.
 Elaborating on the work of David N. Myers, Jewish historian Jonathan Judaken wrote in 2013 that "numerous Jewish traditions have insisted that preservation of what is most precious about Judaism and Jewishness 'demands' a principled anti-Zionism or post-Zionism."
 This tradition dwindled in the aftermath of the Holocaust and the establishment of the State of Israel, but Judaken saw it as still alive in religious groups such as Neturei Karta and among many intellectuals of Jewish background in Israel and the diaspora, such as George Steiner, Tony Judt, and Baruch Kimmerling.

+Left-wing anti-Zionism between the wars

+The official Soviet ideological position on Zionism condemned the movement as akin to bourgeois nationalism.
+Vladimir Lenin rejected Zionism as a reactionary movement, "bourgeois nationalism", "socially retrogressive", and a backward force that deprecates class divisions among Jews.
+In the 1930s and 1940s, the Communist Party USA (CPUSA) understood Zionism as a colonial project.